Jamesreinhardt222/comm-documentation-assignment/docs/Slack_invitation.md

 # How to invite other people to your workspace.
 {: .no_toc }

-The following page will show you how to invite your students, TAs and others to your workspace.
+Slack allows creator of the slack workspace to invite other people to join the workspace.
-If there is any problem inviting people to your workspace, please check out the troubleshooting page.
+This can be done by sharing a link of a workspace that you just created.

 {: .fs-5 .fw-300 }